tc39/proposal-intl-displaynames-v2/README.md

 monthNames
 ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]
 ```
-and to get the month names as in Traditional Chinese used in Taiwan:
+Similarly, to get the month names in Traditional Chinese used in Taiwan would be:
 ```
 let dn = new Intl.DisplayNames("zh-Hant-TW", {type: "month", style: "long"}) let monthNames = [ dn.of(1), dn.of(2), dn.of(3), dn.of(4), dn.of(5),